Are Free-To-Play Games, Actually Free to Play?

 Money Money Money

 Microtransactions are an extremely profitable market for companies to use.
 They see enormous profits annually due to the vast amount of money people spend on their games.
-It’s easy to have people pay a few dollars for items here and there, instead of forking out 30+ dollars for a game that also has microtransactions.
+It’s easy to have people pay a few dollars for items here and there instead of forking out 30+ dollars for a game that also has microtransactions.
 If done correctly, the game won’t have constant pop-ups for items that can be purchased.
 Alternately, the pop-ups will happen on occasion or when the situation is deemed suitable for such.
-The fewer times the player is interrupted the more inclined they will be to actively purchase an in-game item.
+The fewer times the player is interrupted, the more inclined they will be to actively purchase an in-game item.

 On top of this, cosmetic items also have stats that can make it easier to win in duels against other players.
 It is very unlikely to get these items unless you purchase in-game currency.
 This can make players less likely to participate in the PVP aspect of the game.
-They can also help with quests to make them easier.
-Overall, if you want to have fun and do well, be prepared to pay for it.
+They can also help with quests to make them easier, ultimately, if you want to have fun and do well, be prepared to pay for it.

 Make It Safer

-The purchasing of items in game tends to be in a young demographic between the ages of 10-16.
-Peer pressure is a common cause for this.
+The purchasing of items in the game tends to be in a young demographic between the ages of 10-16.
+Peer pressure is a common cause of this.
 It leads to an increase in theft as well (use of credit cards without consent).
-This often results in an unhealthy relationship between the child and the game as they will feel more inclined to continue with this behavior if they get away with it.
+This often results in an unhealthy relationship between the child and the game, as they will feel more inclined to continue with this behavior if they get away with it.
 It’s not the intention of the game company to cause this behaviour but there isn’t anything actively preventing this.

-Microtransactions shouldn’t be advertised towards a young demographic.
-Their brain is still developing and it’s unlikely that they will be able to fully grasp the consequence of purchasing in-game items.
-This is more noticeable in games like Fortnite.
-The use of the battle pass with two sections: The paid battle pass which receives better cosmetic items and currency, and the free section.
+The battle pass has two sections: A paid battle pass which receives better cosmetic items and currency, and the free section.
 The free section receives items every few levels but never anything substantial in comparison to the paid battle pass.
-This comparison shows that money = cool things.
-It’s targeting the desire for rewards which is particularly vulnerable in young people.
+This comparison shows that money equates to cool things.
+It targets the desire for rewards, which is particularly vulnerable in young people.

 Are All Free-To-Play Games Bad?